Nuno-Jesus/Make-A-Make/README.md

 ### <a name="functions-3">A4.3 - Functions for File Names</a>

 The following functions were designed to handle file names or paths to files.
-The transformations take place in the same way for every file name and concatenated with a single space in the final result.
+The transformations take place in the same way for every file name.

 <details>
 	<summary><h4>dir</h4> - extracts the directory part of a file</summary>